-When we first went gluten free, we skipped making hamantaschen.
-It isn't that I felt intimidated...it was more I truly didn't believe a gluten free version could turn out very well.
-Way back when...there weren't the gluten free products out there that you see now.
-We couldn't buy a loaf of bread in stores!
+When we first went gluten free due to Celiac disease, we skipped making hamantaschen.
+It isn’t that I felt intimidated…it was more I truly didn’t believe a gluten free version could taste good.
+Way back when…there weren’t the gluten free products out there that you see now.
+We couldn’t buy a loaf of bread in stores, let alone cookies!

-After a few years of attending Purim carnivals and not eating hamantaschen, I realized my family missed these triangle-shaped cookies.
-The first time you take a bite of these cookies, you will be hooked!
+After attending Purim carnivals and not eating hamantaschen for a few years, I realized my family missed these triangle-shaped cookies.
+You will be hooked the first time you take a bite of these cookies!
 We hope you love this gluten free hamantaschen recipe as much as we do!

-If you are a cookie fanatic like me, you will also want to check out these Gluten Free Duvshaniot, or Israeli Honey Cookies.
+If you are a cookie fanatic like me, you will also want to check out these Gluten Free Duvshaniot.
+If you love baking, I have 100s of fun gluten free cookie recipes to try

 Ingredient Notes:

-- Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend, Pillsbury Gluten Free Flour Blend, and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work; I just have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.
+- Gluten free flour blend – I tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend, Pillsbury Gluten Free Flour Blend, and King Arthur’s Measure for Measure Gluten Free Blend.
+Other blends should work; I have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.

-- Sprinkles - If you are making the funfetti version, it is critical to ensure your sprinkles are gluten free.
+- Sprinkles – If you make the funfetti version, ensuring your sprinkles are gluten-free is critical.
 Check my gluten free sprinkles list.

 Step 1: In a large

-Step 2: Add the softened butter, eggs, and pure vanilla extract to a smaller bowl and mix well.
+Step 2: Soften the butter in a microwave-safe dish for 30 seconds.
+Add the softened butter, eggs, and pure vanilla extract to a smaller bowl and mix well.

 Step 3: Pour your wet ingredients into the dry ingredients.
 Add the funfetti sprinkles if you are making gluten free funfetti hamantaschen cookies.

 Step 4: Mix the ingredients into a cookie batter.
-You can also mix your dough with a standing mixer or an electric hand mixer.
+You can also mix your dough in a stand mixer with a paddle attachment or an electric hand mixer.

 Step 5: For best results, if you are mixing with a spoon, I recommend a final mixing of the dough with your hands to ensure it is thoroughly blended.
 Here is the plain hamantaschen cookie dough.

-You can use a biscuit cutter, or glass to cut out circles in the dough.
+You can use a biscuit cutter, the round top of a drinking glass, or a round cookie cutter in the dough.
 Whichever you use, this will help make all of your hamantaschen even and the same size.

-I usually do the pinch method.
+If you are making Funfetti-flavored cookies, the filling goes in after they are baked, so the pinch method is definitely the best way to make this flavor.
 To get those nice corners in the dough, lightly fold the sides over each other.
 Be careful not to pinch the corners too hard.

 - If you love funfetti, or your birthday falls over Purim, you must make these birthday hamantaschen!!
 They are delicious and filled with vanilla frosting!